awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example.md

    aws ec2 associate-route-table  --subnet-id subnet-b46032ec --route-table-id rtb-c1c8faa6
    ```

 1. You can optionally modify the public IP addressing behavior of your subnet so that an instance launched into the subnet automatically receives a public IP address\.
-Otherwise, you should associate an Elastic IP address with your instance after launch so that it's reachable from the Internet\.
+Otherwise, you should associate an Elastic IP address with your instance after launch so that it's reachable from the internet\.

    ```
    aws ec2 modify-subnet-attribute --subnet-id subnet-b46032ec --map-public-ip-on-launch